 Publication guidelines (the .pdf can be downloaded here)

-The conference proceedings will be published by the Oxbow Books.
+The conference proceedings will be published by the Serbian Archaeological Society.

 The deadline for the receipt of manuscripts is MARCH 31st, 2016 (extended deadline).
 In order to produce the conference proceedings in timely manner, this is the final deadline and no papers will be accepted after the deadline.